Welcome

 When using the data and/or code associated with this project, they should be cited as follows:

-• Leiva, F. P., Ockhuijsen L., Polinder, J., Schreyers, L., Xiong, J., Hendriks A. J. (2025).
-A systematic map and comprehensive database of invertebrate and vertebrate organ size.
+• Leiva, F. P., Ockhuijsen L., Polinder, J., Schreyers, L.J., Xiong, J., Hendriks A. J. (2025).
+A systematic map and comprehensive database of animal organ sizes.
 Zenodo.
 DOI will be available here soon.

 Contact